What is the Electrical Outlet in Niue?

 What is the Voltage and Frequency in Niue?

-If your country of origin uses a voltage that ranges between 220 and 240 volts, then you will be able to use your appliances and gadgets in Niue with no problem at all.
+If your country of origin uses a voltage that ranges between 220 and 240 volts, then you will be able to use your electrical appliances in Niue with no problem at all.
 This includes countries like New Zealand, Australia, Europe, the UK and the majority of Asia and Africa.

-If you are from North or South America or any country that uses a voltage between 100v and 127v (The most popular being the US 110v) then you will need to have a power converter or transformer.
+If you are from North or South America or any country that uses a voltage between 100 and 127 V then you will need to have a power converter or transformer.
 Many travel adapters include this function so there is no need to get yourself two items – check out the Amazon selection.

 USB: Note that USB plugs are not super popular in Niue so it is best to get yourself an adapter rather than relying on USB charging.

 While USB outlets are becoming more and more available across the world, you will rarely find them in Niue, so they should not be relied on for power.

 Some travel adapters, like this OREI Travel Adapter, have two USB inputs on them and are recommended if most of your appliances require a USB input.